mygulamali/pi-zero/README.md

 ## Playbooks

-The following playbooks assume that you have created a new inventory file named `hosts`, similar to `default-hosts`.
-It should list the configuration for your Raspberry Pi Zero.
+The following playbooks assume that you have an inventory file named `hosts.yml`, similar to `hosts.example.yml`.
+It should describe the configuration for your Raspberry Pi Zero.

 The `<USERNAME>` parameter in the command listed below is the username of your user on your Raspberry Pi Zero.